Egyptians count money at a currency exchange office in downtown Cairo (Photo: AP)

 Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.

 The central bank gave permission in January to trade dollars up to 0.10 pounds above or below the official rate, with currency exchange bureaux allowed to trade at 0.15 pounds above or below the official rate.

-The central bank kept the pound at 7.5301 for five months until July and then allowed it to slide to 7.7301.
-This month it let it weaken by another 0.20 pounds to 7.9301.
+The central bank had kept the pound at 7.5301 for five months until July, when it was allowed to slide to 7.6301.
+On July 5, the bank let it slip a further 0.10 pounds.